Hunt’s countdown over; Browns back eager to play again

 ”Like 342 days,” he said.

-Hunt will return to the field this week for the first time since the league punished him for his disturbing behavior.
+Hunt will return to the field this week for the first time since the league punished him for two physical off-field altercations.

 On Sunday, Hunt, the former league rushing champion, will make his debut for Cleveland – his hometown – as the Browns (2-6) host the Buffalo Bills (6-2).